WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/verifiable-offline-credentials.md

 1. *Efficient-to-Use*: The time the user must spend for each presentation is acceptably short.
 The time required for enrolling with a new issuer, although possibly longer than presentation to a verifier, is also reasonable.
 1. *Infrequent-Errors*: Process a user must perform should succeed when done by an honest and legitimate person.
 In other words, the system isn't so hard to use or unreliable that genuine users are routinely rejected (like when performing an authenticated encryption scheme by hand).
 1. *Easy-Recovery-from-Loss*: Users can conveniently regain their credentials if lost or stolen.
 This combines other aspects like low latency before restored credentials; low user inconvenience (e.g., no requirement for physically standing in line); and assurance that recovery will be possible.
-1. *Selective-disclosure*: Users can easily choose which attributes to present and retain the remainder.
+1. *Selective-disclosure*: Users can easily choose which attributes to present and withhold the rest.

 #### Deployability
 1. *Accessible*: Holders are not prevented from using the system by disabilities or other physical (not cognitive) conditions.